1) Playing Formats - Updated 10/19/20

 18) Non-playing rule

 Tennis-Miami reserves the right to remove a player if they haven't played a match during the season.
 The finals match needs to be played within 1 month of the last semi-finals match for the free season to be awarded.
-If a player defaults after 1 month the free season will not be rewarded.

 19) Resolving on Court Conflicts